blacktrackframework/ghidra/Ghidra/Processors/RISCV/data/languages/Readme_isa_extensions.md

 This is easy for simple bit manipulation operations and harder for the vectorization of loops.

 The RISCV vector extension treatment by GCC is complex.
 Source code written explicitly for RISCV vector extensions uses *intrinsics* (see https://github.com/riscv-non-isa/rvv-intrinsic-doc).
 These intrinsic functions capture mode and execution vector instructions.
-Because there are so many modes,types, and variants in vector contexts there can be upwards of 30,000 different vector intrinsics known to GCC.
+Because there are so many modes, types, and variants in vector contexts there can be upwards of 30,000 different vector intrinsics known to GCC.
 That's too many to name explicitly in a C header file, so GCC precompiles these intrinsics directly into the riscv compiler.
 Therefore `#include <riscv_vector.h>` does not itself define any of the vector intrinsic functions, so there is no immediate way Ghidra can import a C header file of all RISCV vector intrinsics.

 See https://github.com/ggerganov/whisper.cpp.git for an example of riscv vector instrinsic use, in the file `ggml_quants.c`.

+>Warning: Programs that use vector instrinsic functions directly can have hard-to-debug dependencies on vector register length, exception handling, and alignment.

 ## Experimental approach to Ghidra support of RISCV instruction extensions

 * RISCV instruction extensions found in the main branch of the binutils gas testsuite should generally be recognized by Ghidra.
-The immediate goal is to avoid the decompiler exiting early because it encounters an unrecognized opcode.
+The immediate goal is to avoid the disassembler or decompiler exiting early because they encounter an unrecognized opcode.
 * The Ghidra default RISCV variants should track the current RISCV [profiles](https://github.com/riscv/riscv-profiles/blob/main/rva23-profile.adoc).
 Currently, that means we should support 64 bit extensions included within the rva23 64 bit profile.
 * Where feasible, `binutils` and Ghidra should produce identical disassembly.
 Exceptions include: